feerposser/basic-docker-network-tutorial/readme.md

 `docker build . -t tutorial-image`

-This going to create an image for the Dockerfile in that folder.
+This going to create an image using the Dockerfile in that folder.
 This file includes just two important elements:

 1. the installation of all dependencies inside the requirements.txt file that includes `Flask` and `flask-mongoengine` packages
 2. the exposure of the 5000 port that is default by using Flask